Field of Study

 Are there any Scholarships available?

-An entrance scholarship of €1,000 will be awarded to the first year BAPM entrant with the highest overall points (Leaving Certificate and CIT CSM exam combined).
+An entrance scholarship of €1,000 will be awarded to the first year BAPM entrant with the highest overall points (Leaving Certificate and MTU CSM exam combined).

 Can I defer the results of my Entrance Exam from one year to the next?